kalidassmk/finleap-service/user-service/README.md

 Tests can be run by executing following command from the root of the project:
 $ mvn test

-In `/src/main/resources/application.properties` file it is possible to change both web interface url path, as well as the datasource url.

 Maven Quick start
 ------------------